 Annie completed her PhD at Monash University in Australia.
 For her doctoral studies, Annie and her supervisors discovered and described four new amber deposits from within the Arctic and Antarctic Circles.
 This amber is important because it not only contains some of the highest latitude amber deposits in the Southern Hemisphere, but it also represents the terrestrial realm during a time of globally elevated sea levels, for which terrestrial fossils are lacking.
 Annie has also used fossil soils to reconstruct the ancient environments and climates that existed during the time of the dinosaurs in Alberta.

 William (Bill) Barr holds degrees in Geography from the University of Aberdeen, Scotland and McGill University, Québec.
 From 1968 until 1999 he was a member of the faculty of the Department of Geography, University of Saskatchewan, Saskatoon, and from 1985 until 1997 was head of that department.
 In 1999 he moved to Calgary, where he is one of the Research Fellows in residence at the Arctic Institute of North America.
 From 1971 until 1978 he was editor of The Musk-Ox, the journal of the Institute for Northern Studies, University of Saskatchewan, and from 1977 until 1993, Associate Editor, then Editor of Polar Geography and Geology.
-Since 2001 he has been Series Editor of the Northern Lights Series, co-published by the Arctic Institute of North America and the University of Calgary Press.
+He was Editor of the Northern Lights Series, co-published by the Arctic Institute of North America and the University of Calgary Press from 2001 - 2012.
 A glacial geomorphologist by training, since 1972 his major research focus has been the history of exploration of the Arctic, and to a lesser degree, the Antarctic.

 Brian Moorman is a professor in the Department of Geography.
 He came to the University of Calgary in 1996 as the founding Director of the Earth Science Program, joint appointed in the Departments of Geography and Geoscience.
 He has since gone on to be the Head of the Department of Geography and is currently the Associate Dean of Research and Infrastructure in the Faculty of Arts.